UdeS-CoBIUS/LSC-ncRNA/ReadMe2_inConstruction.md

 Download the ncRNA data, for example from Rfam (https://rfam.xfam.org/).
 In our case we used the following 3 datasets

+All the data set (including the split into train and test files) are available in the repo in `datasets/`.

+If you want to recreate it from scratch, you can apply the following steps:

 ### Dataset 1: Rfam 14.1 seed sequences from 3,016 ncRNAs families
+available in : `datasets/Rfam_14.1_dataset.zip`

-Download the from the ftp server on https://ftp.ebi.ac.uk/pub/databases/Rfam/14.1/Rfam.seed.gz
+1) Download the from the ftp server on https://ftp.ebi.ac.uk/pub/databases/Rfam/14.1/Rfam.seed.gz

-Extract Rfam.seed.gz into the file Rfam.seed.
+2) Extract Rfam.seed.gz into the file Rfam.seed.

 Command: `gunzip Rfam.seed.gz`

 Divide the file Rfam.seed into each family in a separate files, one for each RNA family, such that the file name for each family is the Rfam family name (as Rfxxxxx  such that (xxxxx: is a number).

-You need to use the C++ code for that in (folder), and comiple if necessary:
+You need to use the C++ code in (RNAFamilies_Stockholm_SeedAlignment_To_PlainFastaFiles), and compile it if necessary:

-Command: `g++ main.cpp -o extrcat -std=c++14`
+Command: `g++ main.cpp -o extract -std=c++14`

 After that just use :

-Command: `./extrcat -in path_to//Rfam.seed -out path_to/Rfam_out_files`
+Command: `./extract -in path_to/Rfam.seed -out path_to/Rfam_out_files`

-Change the sequence identifiers in the fasta file to the family name >Rfamxxxxx , so that sequence classes are provided for subsequent processing.
+3) Change the sequence identifiers in the fasta file to the family name `>Rfamxxxxx` , so that sequence classes are provided for subsequent processing.

-Command: xxx
+This is done automatically when we [construct train test files](#train_test_label) which is explained bellow.

 The first dataset is split into 30% Test and 70% Train.

 The train part  is used to do cross validation experimentation.
 We generate a sample with 600 families, and a sample with 350 families, and each of them is also split into 30% test and 70% train.

-Command: xxx
+For command explanation see : [construct train test files](#train_test_label) bellow.

 ### Dataset 2: 88 Rfam families with noise